Students Beware: What’s Wrong with Studygram and Studytube

 Expensive Trends

 Also, the different kinds of stationery that studygram and studytube influencers use (and hype on social media) are more expensive than their standard counterparts.
 For example, many use Muji stationery in their videos.
-But these items are more costly than no-brand stationery found in local department stores.
+However, these items are more costly than no-brand stationery found in local department stores.